Skip to main menu Skip to main content Skip to footer

 Dry Eye Disease and Cataract Surgery

-It is important to address dry eye and ocular surface disease with your eye doctor before having cataract surgery for several reasons:
+It is essential to address dry eye and ocular surface disease with your eye doctor before having cataract surgery for several reasons:

 Accuracy of Pre-Operative Measurements: